Updated on June 15, 2021 by Asher Fergusson

-Despite its checkered past and recent economic woes, Argentina is a developed country with robust electrical infrastructure.
+Despite its checkered past and recent economic woes, Argentina is a developed country with a robust electrical infrastructure.
 Blackouts and surges are relatively uncommon in all but the most isolated rural areas.

 Note that the country runs on 220 V and 50 Hz, which is different from America’s 110 V and 60 Hz system.

 Do I Need A Voltage Converter In Argentina?

 Almost all electronic devices a traveler would bring abroad are dual voltage these days.
 The one common exception is the portable hairdryer, which tends to run on a fixed 110 V. If in doubt, always check the manufacturer instructions on the charging cable.
 ‘INPUT: 100-240V / 50-60 Hz’ means that it is dual voltage.